kayy-w/NFT-card/README.md

 The hardest bit for me was the rollover with the icon.
 I don't think I have actually hand coded this technique before, so I feel quite pleased I managed to get this to work.
 I also worked with the transition element for the first time!

+I also learned that my time estimates aren't too bad, I timed myself to do this challenge from start to finish.
+I estimated this would take me around 2 hours and it took me 1h 49m.
+Not too bad!

 ### Continued development

 Going to try some of the trickier challenges on frontendmentor.io and build on this knowledge.